 And for those who own an RV, they are finding that money is to be made instead of letting their mobile palace sit in the driveway or collect dust in storage.
 It’s free and easy to list your RV on Outdoorsy.com and in just a few clicks, you can see how much extra money you could be making.

 The average RV and camper van owner can make $36,000 a year by renting out their vehicle.
 The RV owner who provided me a 25′ Mercedes Sprinter Winnebago to use on live TV is doing so well that she bought 7 more and has made it a business earning over $300K in revenue so far.

-My buddy Dave who bought a similar sized RV just rented his out for the first time and said that the Outdoorsy listing process was super easy, the Outdoorsy support team are amazing to deal with and that its a total win-win for everyone.
+My buddy Dave who bought a similar-sized RV just rented his out for the first time and said that the Outdoorsy listing process was super easy, the Outdoorsy support team is amazing to deal with, and that it’s a total win-win for everyone.

 We’ve had long passionate discussions about the right gear to bring along for the perfect RV road trip and it starts with some road rule basics.

 Road Trip Rule #2: Keep everyone connected

 Some of the greatest destinations are far off the beaten path where cell signal is weak, but the desire to connect with technology is still strong for everyone on a road trip.
 A cell phone signal booster made just for the RV is the perfect solution to keep you connected powerfully regardless of which wireless carrier you use.
 It is especially good at boosting a mobile hotspot which we can all agree combined with an unlimited data plan is the best way to go with an RV.